 So, back to the post!
-Here’s what I am going to be doing during my guided Iran tour on my 9-day itinerary:
+Here’s what I did during my guided Iran tour on my 9-day itinerary:

 Day 1: Arrival in Tehran.
-Today, I do a city tour of Iran’s capital and visit Azadi tower and the Grand bazaar.
-I’ll be pretty tired after the flight, so this is a short day.
+I did a city tour of Iran’s capital and visited Azadi tower and the Grand bazaar.
+I was pretty tired after the flight, so that was a short day.

 Day 2: A full-day tour of Tehran, including Golestan palace and the National and Jewelry Museums.
 Fly to Shiraz

-Day 3: I’ll do a full-day city tour of Shiraz, including the Nasirolmolk mosque and Zand Complex.
-After that, we visit shahcheragh and see its magnificent mirror works and Aliebne hamze with its huge dome.
-Overnight Shiraz.
+Day 3: I did a full-day city tour of Shiraz, including the Nasirolmolk mosque and Zand Complex.
+After that, we visited shahcheragh and see its magnificent mirror works and Aliebne hamze with its huge dome.

 Day 4: Excursion to Marvdasht to see Persepolis and Necropolis.
 After that, back to Shiraz and visit the Quran gate.
-We’ll visit the Hafez and Saadi temples, too.
+We visited the Hafez and Saadi temples, too.

-Day 5: Drive to Yazd.
-En-route, visit Pasargadae, the great city of the Achaemenid Empire.
-When we arrive in Yazd, we will visit Amir Chakhmaq square.
+Day 5: Drove to Yazd.
+En-route, visited Pasargadae, the great city of the Achaemenid Empire.
+When we arrived in Yazd, we visited Amir Chakhmaq square.

-Day 7: Leave Yazd for Isfahan.
-Isfahan is what I am most looking forward to.
+Day 7: Left Yazd for Isfahan.
+Isfahan is what I most looked forward to on this trip.
 Naghsh-e Jahan Square is a UNESCO World Heritage Site and an outstanding example of Iranian and Islamic architecture.
-Our tour includes the Naghsh-e-Jahan Complex and Chehel sotoun palace.
-Looking forward to the food here!

-Day 8: Visit Vank cathedral in Julfa.
-We’ll also see the Jame mosque and the Armenian quarter.
-After that, drive to the Abyaneh village where people are still living the way they did 2500 years ago.
+Day 8: Visited Vank cathedral in Julfa.
+We also saw the Jame mosque and the Armenian quarter.
+After that, we drove to the Abyaneh village where people still live the way they did 2500 years ago.

-Finally, and sadly, my Iran 9-day itinerary ends and we drive to the airport for my departure flight.
+Finally, and sadly, my Iran 9-day itinerary ended and we drove to the airport for my departure flight.